Candidates must possess, at a minimum, the following prerequisites:

 - A baccalaureate degree from a regionally accredited institution in the United States or Canada prior to matriculation into the program.
 A baccalaureate degree is a minimum requirement.
 Therefore, a masters or doctorate level degree awarded in lieu of a baccalaureate degree will meet this requirement.

-- If an applicant was educated outside of the U.S. or Canada, a transcript evaluation service documenting the applicant’s baccalaureate degree is required.
+- If an applicant was educated outside of the U.S. or Canada, the School of Medicine requires an applicant’s baccalaureate degree to be assessed by World Education Services, as a course by course transcript evaluation.
 The academic record must show credits and grades equivalent to those given by U.S. institutions of higher learning.

 - A cumulative and science grade point average (GPA) of at least 3.0 (4.0 scale) OR